The Massachusetts House passed a big climate bill on Friday, July 31!

 - S.464/H.4264, An Act relative to environmental justice and toxics reduction in the Commonwealth, would codify environmental justice policies.
-It has been moved out of committee to both chambers' Ways and Means Committees.
-The Senate's climate bill, An Act setting next generation climate policy, S. 2500, included elements of the bill such as representation of environmental justice communities in an advisory body and mandating equity in distribution of benefits and reduction of harm in communities disproportionately impacted by climate.
+It has been moved to both chambers' Ways and Means Committees.
+The Senate's climate bill, An Act setting next generation climate policy, S.2500, included elements of the bill such as representation of environmental justice communities in an advisory body and mandating equity in distribution of benefits and reduction of harm in communities disproportionately impacted by climate.

-- H.2849/S.1940 filed by Senator Cindy Creem, Rep. Lori Ehrlich and Rep. Christina Minicucci focuses on transitioning the gas utilities to selling renewable heat as well as safety and accountability issues in the meantime (FUTURE is an acronym: For a Utility Transition to Using Renewable Energy).
+- H.2849/S.1940 focuses on transitioning the gas utilities to selling renewable heat as well as safety and accountability issues in the meantime (FUTURE is an acronym: For a Utility Transition to Using Renewable Energy).
 In the Senate, important parts of the bill were included in S. 2500.
 In the House the bill remains in TUE.
 In the House, the bill remains in TUE.
 Key components may be added as amendments to other bills.

 Here is our tri-fold brochure to download and print featuring these priorities.

 In addition to our three legislative priorities for which we are harnessing Mother Power to pass this session, we have also endorsed several other bills.
 These are not bills that the Legislative Team is actively engaged with, but we want to lend the Mothers Out Front name on a list or letter from supporting organizations.
 Recently we endorsed:

 Other bills that we have endorsed:

 Interested in a bill that we haven't endorsed?
 We have a process for vetting bills to support.
 We need at least 48 hours if there is a deadline to sign on to a coalition letter.
 Contact Andra at firstname.lastname@example.org.